 Step 3: Choose When PC wakes up from sleep option from the drop-down dialog to make Windows 10 ask for a password after resuming from sleep.

 Require password after the screen saver

 As you likely know, you can configure Windows to start the screen saver after a couple of minutes of inactivity.
-And when you resume the activity by pressing a key on the keyboard or moving the mouse, Windows 10 takes you to the login screen where you need to sign-in again if you configure Windows 10 to require password after the screen saver.
+And, when you resume the activity by pressing a key on the keyboard or moving the mouse, Windows 10 takes you to the login screen where you need to sign in again if you configure Windows 10 to require a password after the screen saver.
 Here is how to do that.

 Step 1: Navigate to Settings > Personalization > Lock screen > Screen saver settings.

-Step 2: Check On resume, display logon screen option.
-Click Apply button.
+Step 2: Check the On resume, display logon screen option.
+Click the Apply button.

 Set BIOS/UEFI password

-You can improve the protection further by setting a BIOS/UIFI password on your Windows 10 PC.
-When enabled, a BIOS/UEFI password prevents people from booting into Windows or erase data on your PC using installation DVD/USB or live CD/USB.
+You can improve the protection further by setting a BIOS/UEFI password on your Windows 10 PC.
+When enabled, a BIOS/UEFI password prevents people from booting into Windows or erasing data on your PC using installation DVD/USB or live CD/USB.